 Co-coordinator, Cultural Memory

-Over the past five years I have co-organised this week long intensive Masters level course.
+Over the past four years I have co-organised this week long intensive Masters level course with Beverley Butler.
 The module investigates memory from a range of theoretical and historical perspectives, including animism, the work of Freud and Jung, wellbeing, and contemporary arts practice.
 As part of this course I have lectured on photography and memory, hauntology, critical-creative heritage practice, and posthumanism and the Anthropocene.

 Co-organiser, Heritage Methods Workshop